 (a) Quantity.
 Owner shall have the right in all Hours, but not the obligation, to Dispatch and receive up to Electric Hourly Quantity of Electricity at the EDP during each Contract Year.
 Operator shall not at any time deliver to the EDP more Electricity than the quantity Dispatched by Owner for the EDP.

 (b) Dispatch Notice.
-All requests for Electricity by Owner shall provide Operator with advance Notice of at least the time of _______ minutes for the EDP as the “Minimum Dispatch Time”.
+All requests for Electricity by Owner shall provide Operator with advance Notice of at least the time of ninety (90) minutes for the EDP as the “Minimum Dispatch Time”.
 Each Dispatch Notice shall be in the form set forth in Schedule 6.
 A Dispatch Notice shall be effective until the delivery of a subsequent Dispatch Notice.

 (c) Dispatch Period.
-Each Dispatch by Owner shall be for a period of at least _________ consecutive Hours (or less if mutually agreed to by the Parties) starting with a beginning requested Dispatch time and concluding with an ending requested Dispatch time.
+Each Dispatch by Owner shall be for a period of at least sixteen (16) consecutive Hours (or less if mutually agreed to by the Parties) starting with a beginning requested Dispatch time and concluding with an ending requested Dispatch time.

 (d) Unavailability Notice.
 Operator shall provide Notice to Owner as soon as possible but not later than fifteen minutes after learning of an event or circumstance, including a Force Majeure Event, which could be reasonably likely to cause the performance of Operator hereunder or any Facility to vary in any material respect.
 Unless Operator provides such Notice, the availability of Electricity at the EDP for all in each such Day shall be deemed for all purposes hereunder to be one hundred percent (100%) of the Electric Hourly Quantity at the EDP.
 As soon as Operator discovers the extent to which Operator’s performance will be affected by such event, Operator shall again provide Notice to Owner stating the extent to which Operator will be unable to perform hereunder and the duration of such nonperformance.

 9.3.
 Dispatch and Delivery of Steam.
-[Is this Section needed?]
+The Steam shall be delivered, or caused to be delivered, by Operator to the SDP in accordance with the Steam Agreement without the requirement of any notice from Owner.
+However, to the extent Owner provides Operator with written notice to deliver the Steam pursuant to other requirements, Operator shall follow such written instructions.

 9.4.
-Coal Quantity.
+Coal Quantity, Quality and Testing.

 (a) Delivery of Coal.
-Subject to Section 9.4(c), in any Hour during which Operator is delivering the Electricity and Steam that has been Dispatched by Owner to the EDP, Owner shall, deliver to Operator at the CDP or provide for sufficient reserves of Coal at the CDP, for all Dispatches of Electricity at an EDP or Steam at the SDP, a quantity of Coal (in _________) equal to the quantity of Coal required by Operator to operate the Facility in that Hour.
+Subject to Section 9.4(c), for all deliveries of Electricity at the EDP or Steam at the SDP Dispatched by Owner, Owner shall, deliver to Operator at the CDP or provide for sufficient reserves of Coal at the CDP, , a quantity of Coal that based upon the applicable Target Heat Rate would be required by Operator to operate the Facility to provide the Electricity and Steam that has been Dispatched by Owner.

 (b) Delivery Deficiency.
-If Owner causes to be delivered, less than the quantity of Coal required in any Hour at a CDP under Section 9.4(a) above, then Operator’s obligation to deliver Electricity and Steam hereunder shall be reduced by a corresponding amount based on the heat rate for that Facility.
+If Owner causes to be delivered, less than the quantity of Coal required at a CDP under Section 9.4(a) above, then Operator’s obligation to deliver Electricity and Steam hereunder shall be reduced by a corresponding amount based on the heat rate for that Facility.